eduardo-moro/eduardo-moro/README.md

 I have the desire of migrating from only fullstack PHP programmning (with use of bootstrap and another frontend frameworks of course), to also be a react-native frontend developer, i heve some VUE.js skills, that I'm using as a knowlegement base for my react-native personal projects.

-I use phpstorm, sublime text, postman, android studio, vim, nvim, nano, and anything else. (anything else vscode hahaha)
+I use phpstorm, sublime text, postman, android studio, vim, nvim, nano, and anything else. (anything except vscode hahaha)
 </p>